 Two okra varieties were used as planting materials viz. (i) BARI Dherosh-2 and (ii) ACI Okra “Chamak”.
 The seeds were obtained from the Bangladesh Agricultural Research Institute in Joydebpur, Gazipur and Siddiq Bazar respectively.

 Table 1.
-Physical, chemical and biological properties of experimental soil (0-20 cm)
+Physical, chemical properties of experimental soil (0-20 cm)